warrenshea/notes/dev.es6-foreveryone!.online-course.md

     ```

 ###  Module 20.69: All About Async + Await
-* Synchronus - wait for task to be done before you continue on
+* Synchronous - wait for task to be done before you continue on
-* Asynchronus - start the task, move on to the next value
+* Asynchronous - start the task, move on to the next value
-* `alert`, `prompt`, `confirm` are some of the few synchronus things
+* `alert`, `prompt`, `confirm` are some of the few synchronous things
 * Make an Async and then Await values
 * Async + Await is built on top of Promises, it doesn't replace it
     ```javascript